zolantris/ValheimMods/src/ValheimRAFT/README.md

    focused.
 Larger changes are welcome, but they have higher chance of breaking other things and are harder to maintain.
 3. If you want to directly get involved.
 Reach out on discord.

+## Attribution

+- Sarcen: For creating the initial mod and supporting it until v1.4.8!
+- Zolantris: For supporting and expanding the Raft Mod since v1.5.0.
+- RacerX: For contributing a stag icon for sails.
+Looks awesome!

 ## Support Open Source